Jfortin1/EveTemplate/README.md

 #### Notes

-The GitHub repository [https://github.com/muschellij2/Eve_Atlas](https://github.com/muschellij2/Eve_Atlas) includes a useful discussion on how the Eve template compares to the MNI152 template and to the Rorden T1 image.
+The GitHub repository [https://github.com/muschellij2/Eve_Atlas](https://github.com/muschellij2/Eve_Atlas) from John Muschelli includes a useful discussion on how the Eve template compares to the MNI152 template and to the Rorden T1 image.
 The dimensions of the 3 templates do not agree, and different solutions are proposed to match the voxel locations, either by dropping slides, interpolating or performing a non-linear transformation.
-Transformed templates files are included in the repository.
+The files for the transformed templates are included in the repository.